Bringing the team together

 Multiple different camera views were stored in the presets and allowed the director a broad choice of images.
 To capture the emotion of the audience, two team members were using their iPhones in the crowd wirelessly via mimoCall.
 A separate sound mix was provided for the live stream from a secondary mixing board via stereo XLR into a Zoom H5 digital audio interface.
 The director used an iPad with a mimoLive Remote Control Surface to operate mimoLive with a single touch of his fingers.

 It was impossible for the team to install cables from the video booth to the stage because of time constraints for set up and tear down.
 Since NDI® is a network protocol, and since multiple video signals can be sent over a single LAN connection, bringing the two NDI cameras on stage online was simple.
 Fortunately, there was an existing LAN cable connection from the director’s area to the stage.

 The team chose to use Teradek Bolt transmitters for the other two SDI stage cameras.

 For the outgoing uplink to the internet, the stream bandwidth was limited to 1500 bps by mimoLive to secure a stable streaming connection.
 The team chose stability over quality. mimoLive allows a very precise limiting of the uplink streams to Facebook and YouTube.

-Typically the first audio mixer optimizes the sound quality to the room and for the audience.
+Typically, the first audio mixer optimizes the sound quality of the room and the audience.
 Because these settings are not great for listing outside the room, the team had a second audio mixer.
 He optimized the sound quality only for the stream.
 It is a good idea if you can afford to hire a second audio engineer.